 The use of this water has been the subject of recent legal action by the Earthjustice legal organization, which has filed a complaint with the state Commission on Water Resource Management.
 The complaint alleges that much of the water being diverted into this irrigation system is being wasted since Wailuku Agribusiness has ceased production of sugar and macadamia nuts and is in the process of selling all of its lands either to Hawaiian Commercial & Sugar Company (HC&S) for agricultural purposes or to residential housing developers.

 Earthjustice alleges that unused water is allowed to evaporate away or is being released inappropriately.
-HC&S and...
-Wailuku Agribusiness deny these allegations.
+HC&S and Wailuku Agribusiness deny these allegations.

 In a similar case on Oahu, the Hawaii Supreme Court has ordered that water no longer needed for agriculture must be returned to the stream from which it was being drawn to restore stream flow.

-A walk along the trail is a constant reminder of Hawaii's delicate ecological balance and the never-ending battle between the interests of big business and the interests of the 'aina (the land) and the local Hawaiian people.Continue to 7 of 10 below.
+A walk along the trail is a constant reminder of Hawaii's delicate ecological balance and the never-ending battle between the interests of big business and the interests of the 'aina (the land) and the local Hawaiian people.

-Waterfall over the Kanoa Ridge
+Waterfall Over the Kanoa Ridge

 After the second bridge, the path meanders along the west bank of the Waihe'e River.

 Less than a half-mile past the second bridge the path stops at the river's edge.

-As we looked up into the mountains we were able to see a waterfall in the distance that dropped hundreds of feet to the valley below.Continue to 9 of 10 below.
+You can look up into the mountains to see a waterfall in the distance that drops hundreds of feet to the valley below.

-Tips for Hiking the Waihe'e Valley
+Tips for Hiking

 - Bring your camera, but realize that it may get wet if it rains.

 - Bring a rain parka with a hood.
 You may need this to keep you and your camera dry.

 - Bring a backpack, ideally one that is waterproof.

 - Wear good hiking shoes, ideally ones that are waterproof.
 Remember that this is a rainforest and rain is common.
 The path is rocky and slippery in places.
 You will also be walking through ankle deep water in several places.

 - Bring plenty of bottled drinking water.
-Maui Eco-Adventures will provide water for you to carry if you hike with them.

-- Above all else enjoy yourself and feel proud that you have experienced one of Maui's best ecological experiences.
+- Above all else, enjoy yourself and feel proud that you have experienced one of Maui's best ecological experiences.